vapoursynth/vapoursynth/doc/pythonreference.rst

       reported budget.
 Returns the limit in effect.

-      On a device with *unified_memory* the budget is a share of system RAM rather than separate hardware, so the default is additionally capped to leave the machine a quarter of its memory once *max_cache_size* is counted, and both caches come under pressure when their combined use approaches that ceiling.
-Setting the limit explicitly overrides the cap;
+      On a device with *unified_memory* the budget is a share of system RAM rather than separate hardware, and the default is deliberately
-      the startup log says which limit ended up in effect.
+      conservative: an eighth of the machine's memory at most, and never enough that it and *max_cache_size* together leave less than a quarter of the machine free.
+Video memory taken there is slow to come back — a block only returns to the driver once every frame carved out of it is gone — so a workload that wants more should ask for it here rather than have the default guess high.
+Both caches stop growing, and frame production is throttled, once their combined use approaches the ceiling.
+The startup log says which limit ended up in effect.

       GPU resident clips and frames expose a *gpu_resident* property on VideoNode and on frames.
 Pixel data of a GPU resident frame cannot be